The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 3. Polycarp Bishop of Smyrna, also in Asia Minor, burned at the stake in 155AD for refusing to state "Caesar is Lord."

-(For those who subscribe to a dispensational age biblical view of Revelation 2-3, this would encompass the '2nd church age', say 96AD to 305AD, End of Emperor Domitian reign to Constantine, who joined and conquered the church.
-This article does not hinge on this dispensational view, but it does add another layer of prophetic understanding, especially of Revelation 2,14-15, the Pergamon age, which begins when the the empire joins the church, a giant leap into the progressive Nicolaitanism of Christianity.)
+For those who subscribe to a dispensational age biblical view of Revelation 2-3, this would encompass the '2nd church age', say 96AD to 305AD, End of Emperor Domitian reign to Constantine, who conquered the church, by joining it as an univited houseguest, who then made the rules and would not leave.
+This article does not hinge on this dispensational view, but it does add another layer of prophetic understanding, especially of Revelation 2,14-15, the Pergamon age, which begins when the the empire joins the church, a giant leap into the progressive, accumulated, unbiblical Nicolaitanism of Christianity.

 The test in Polycarp's era was twofold and admittedly very difficult for the fledgling church: